Legimity/Vul-scan-gpt/README.md

 ## Description of folders

-gpt: use gpt to analyse the scan repo
+gpt: use gpt to analyse the scan repos
 portScan: scan ports and hosts softwareScan：scan software that may contain vuls in targeted host
 sysScan: scan sys vul that may contain